 With SCRUMPY’s broadcast system, each guest is asked to opt into marketing and then added to your subscriber's list.
 Our optional templates can then intelligently create professional emails at a few clicks of a button; showcasing your property or properties, their locations or any offers you are promoting.
 You can then mass mail from your websites Broadcast system, which offers analysis on how many are successfully sent and opened.

 In 2018 Facebook had 2.2 billion, Instagram 1 billion and Twitter 335 million active users… a huge audience that doesn’t look like it’s scaling down any time soon.
 Whilst those dizzy numbers apply worldwide, out of the UK’s 66 million inhabitants, a whopping 40 million use social media...
-That's 60%!!!
+That's 60% of Brits!!!

 On the other hand, for a guest to be able to see that there are regular posts, with new images of the property, local goings on etc. will portray a positive feel, giving reassurance that the business still exists.
 As well as adding that all important personal touch, allowing your followers a chance to interact, comment, ‘like’ and publically validate your business.